-Effective April 2019, the Company adopted a formal "clawback" policy applicable to annual and longterm incentive awards made to the CEO, CFO and other executive officers.
-In December 2020, an amendment expanded the policy to include any other key member of executive management as identified by the board or CEO.
-Under this policy, the Company may seek to recoup incentive compensation paid to its executive officers to the extent that such compensation was granted, vested, or earned based on financial results that the Company is required to restate as a result of material noncompliance with any financial reporting requirement under federal securities laws.
+Effective April 2019, the Company adopted a formal "clawback" policy applicable to annual and long-term incentive awards made to the CEO, CFO and any other key member of executive management as identified by the Board or CEO.
+Under this policy, the Company may seek to recoup incentive compensation paid to covered employees to the extent that such compensation was granted, vested, or earned based on financial results that the Company is required to restate as a result of material noncompliance with any financial reporting requirement under federal securities laws.